 Say you created a nice-looking low poly tree in Blender, like so:

 - Delete the default Blender camera and lamp.
 We are not using Blender to create a rendered scene, we just care about the model, so unless you are indeed doing other things with your Blender file, you can remove these elements.
 Make sure to name your model as well.

 - Apply transforms.
 On the Transforms panel, the values for Rotation should show 0 and for Scale 1 on all the axes.
-Press Control + A, Apply – Rotation and Scale.
+Press Control + A > Rotation & Scale.

 Why is this?
 In Unity you want to be able to apply transforms to your models.
 If they already come with weird numbers in there this will be confusing.

 - Set the origin to a meaningful position.
 This might not apply to all cases, but for instance if in Unity you’ll have the floor on Y = 0 (Y as in vertical coordinate), and your Blender model (in this case, a tree) will go on ground level as well, it’ll be much easier if you set the origin in Blender to the base of your model.

 To change the origin in Blender, select the Cursor tool and click where you want to place it.
 To be more precise, Open the View window and set the location of the 3D cursor manually.